 d) look at per-residue contributions to the energies for the simulated complexes.
 The per-residue contribution breakdown will also be useful for more detailed analysis of binding energy differences between the complexes (which as mentioned above might become a focus for this paper due to the higher accuracy).
 Describe to RC the type of data that the script outputs so he can confirm this is what we want to present.

-e) determine whether any MD simulations need to be re-run from different starting structures/restraints (restraints can be applied to enforce native-like conformations in case of energy errors, since correction of energy functions is likely not viable for this study…alternatively, energy corrections could be added to the final scores, but this is less accurate; more extensive sampling – e.g., of side chain conformations – can be used to correct sampling errors
+e) determine whether any MD simulations need to be re-run from different starting structures/restraints (restraints can be applied to enforce native-like conformations in case of energy errors, since correction of energy functions is likely not viable for this study…alternatively, energy corrections could be added to the final scores, but this is less accurate; more extensive sampling – e.g., of side chain conformations – can be used to correct sampling errors)

 Steps c,d,e) will be discussed in greater detail when we get to them.
 Parts of c,d) may be reordered (d may be moved before c) depending on the results from a,b).
 Note: application of per-residue contribution breakdown for binding energies must be accomplished during month of Aug as a backup strategy for paper.
 RC will revise paper accordingly to include this and discuss it.
 If needed it can come before c) – check proposed schedule.